Don't lose your focus—or should you?

 According to Wulf, the world’s best athletes don’t have to think about how their bodies move because practice has made their competition and training automatic.
 Her research suggests that the rest of us can trick our minds into making movements feel automatic, mimicking the mental state of the pros and improving workout efficiency and form.
 Follow these tips from Wulf to harness your brain for better performance in the gym.

-Think Outside the Body
+Think outside the body

 In one of Wulf’s studies, she separated swimmers of equal ability into two groups.
 The first group focused on the movement of their arms through the water while completing laps.
 The second group focused only on pushing the water back.
-The second group recorded significantly faster times because of a phenomenon called “external focus,” where concentrating on the effect of the body’s movement is more effective than concentrating on the body itself.
+The second group recorded significantly faster times because of a phenomenon called “external focus,” during which concentrating on the effect of the body’s movement is more effective than concentrating on the body itself.

 “When you adopt an external focus, you perform much more automatically and efficiently,” Wulf says.
 “Somehow the body knows what it has to do to achieve the desired outcome, and that results in more fluid, efficient, and accurate movements.”